jonnor/datascience-master/README.md

 * [Tool breakage detection in CNC high-speed milling based in feed-motor current signals](https://link.springer.com/article/10.1007/s00170-010-2907-9).
 * [Prediction of Cutting Force in 3-Axis CNC Milling Machines Based on Voxelization Framework for Digital Manufacturing](https://ac.els-cdn.com/S2351978915010227/1-s2.0-S2351978915010227-main.pdf?_tid=abd03b3c-bcf8-419f-8e85-6b3b5870b1e8&acdnat=1521660091_5873ea8ff3d1ea396b558157776a4981)

-Big themes

-Sustainability

-* Energy production
-* Recycling, waste-management
-* Manufacturing, low-scale automation.
-Cheap robotics and deployment.
-CAD/CAM improvements
-* Agriculture, food-production
-* Understanding and predicting impacts (economic,social,environmental)

 ## Publishing

 [Open Hardware Journal](https://openhardware.metajnl.com/about/#hardware-metapapers)

-Is TapeCore/Doverail/fabricatable-machines publishable in Open Hardware Journal?
-Could I do the work as a 5-point self-organized topic (ie in robotics)?
-Can/should I use NMBU as affiliation?
-Would they sponsor the publishing costs?
-Would/should there be research uses at NMBU for testing practical application?

 [Brage @ NMBU](https://www.nmbu.no/en/about-nmbu/library/publishing/brage).
 Open Access publishing for NMBU affiliates.
 Note: NMBU operates an internal publishing fund for Open Access publications, up to 15k NOK for publication.